CarlaMiquelBlasco/Lab4/dat250-expass4.md

 There are no major unresolved issues with this assignment.
 However, here are some areas for improvement:

 - **Inspecting Database**: Find a way to inspect and modify Database from localhost url
-- **Further Steps**: Explore more advanced querying and management of the database and consider further testing to ensure that all entity relationships are working as expected, especially in more complex scenarios.
+- **Explore querying and testing**: Explore more advanced querying and management of the database and consider further testing to ensure that all entity relationships are working as expected, especially in more complex scenarios.